Battle of the Little Bighorn: Reno and Benteen on Reno Hill

 Despite hearing heavy gunfire from the north, including distinct volleys at 4:20 pm, Benteen concentrated on reinforcing Reno's badly wounded and hard-pressed detachment rather than continuing on toward Custer's position.
 Benteen's apparent reluctance to reach Custer prompted later criticism that he had failed to follow orders.
 Around 5:00 pm, Capt.
 Thomas Weir and Company D moved out to contact Custer.
 Capt.
 Weir remained on the bluffs, while D moved to the right down Cedar Coulee (RCOI figure 8), but they soon looped back around to the bluffs.
 Lt Luther Rector Hare, sent by Reno to Weir, and troops M, K and H also had moved north from the Reno retreat area.
 D, M and K advanced a mile to what is today Weir Peaks or Weir Point, and dismounted.
 From his vantage point on the bluffs, Weir could see that the Indian camps comprised some 1,800 lodges.
 Behind them he saw through the dust and smoke hills that were oddly red in color; he later learned that this was a massive assemblage of Indian ponies.
 By this time, roughly 5:25 pm, Custer's battle may have concluded.
 From high ground at Weir Peaks, looking though his spyglass, Weir witnessed many Indians on horseback and on foot shooting at items on the ground, perhaps killing wounded soldiers and firing at dead bodies on the "Last Stand Hill" at the northern end of the Custer battlefield.
 Realizing these were Indians, the three troops remained on the peaks and the hill to the east.
 Some historians have suggested that what Weir witnessed was a fight on what is now called Calhoun Hill some minutes earlier.
-The destruction of Keogh's battalion may have begun with the collapse of L, I, and C Company (half of it) following the combined assaults led by Crazy Horse, White Bull, Hump, Gall, and others.
+The destruction of Keogh's battalion may have begun with the collapse of L, I, and C troops (half of it) following the combined assaults led by Crazy Horse, White Bull, Hump, Gall, and others.
 Other native accounts contradict this understanding, however, and the time element remains a subject of debate.
 The other companies had eventually left the area near Reno Hill and followed Weir by assigned battalions: first Benteen, then M troop, Reno's command, and the pack train and wounded.
 Strung along the bluffs behind D/M/K, Benteen and H soon returned to meet Reno's command at the high point called Capt.
 Weir's Hill (RCOI figure 7) and deployed along the ridge/bluffs there.
 Benteen informed Reno of their bad position.
 Weir also returned from the Peaks to the command at that location.
 The three troops (D, M, K) which had dismounted and remained at Weir Peaks (RCOI figure 9) were soon attacked by natives, increasingly coming from the concluded Custer engagement.
 Following Benteen's advice, Reno via Hare ordered the withdrawal of the three advance troops, and all seven companies eventually fell back to Reno Hill before the pack train had moved even a quarter mile (1/4 mi).
 Lt.
 Edward Settle Godfrey, Lt.
 Hare and troop K set up a skirmish line where Reno had retreated up from the valley, south of Weir's Hill, to halt the pursuing Indians, who took the surrounding high ground and hills.
 The companies remained pinned down on the bluff, fending off the Indians for three hours until night fell.
 The soldiers dug crude trenches as the Indians performed their war dance.